9 Camino de Santiago Routes: How to Choose the Best One

 The Original Way is the oldest Camino de Santiago route.
 Records show that King Alfonso II took this path to visit the tomb of Saint James in the 9th century.

-However, since the route is less popular, it has fewer tourist attractions and restaurants than other paths.
+However, since the route is less popular, it has fewer tourist attractions and restaurants than other Camino routes.
 Your solitude might come at a high price.
 So, consider both sides of the coin before venturing on your journey.

-Camino Frances: For Making New Friends And Discovering New Places Together
+Camino Frances: Making New Friends and Discovering Places Together

 On the other end of the spectrum is Camino frances.
 The French Way is the busiest and most popular of all Camino de Santiago routes.